jimburton/haskell-webservice/README.md

 4. **Extension** Convert the web service to use the `web-routes` library as described in [chapter 7 of the HappStack Book](http://happstack.com/docs/crashcourse/WebRoutes.html#web-routes).

-## Submission instructions

-Make a github account if you don't have one already.
-Clone this repository and save your work there.
-To submit your work, submit the address of your repository on studentcentral.
-No other form of submission is accepted.

-## Marking criteria

-20 marks are available for each of the four criteria, with 20 marks available for the elegance, efficiency and readability of the code.
-Read one of the Haskell style guides linked to from studentcentral and use the `hlint` tool to improve your mark in this criterion.
-These marking criteria are indicative, meaning that I may award extra marks for work that uses an interesting approach and shows independent learning.